GLOBAL MARKETS-Shares, dollar climb as Fed lays out new inflation strategy

 "These financial companies, not just the big banks, they're reporting very good quarters but their stocks are being priced as if it's a one-time surge," Slimmon said.

-The dollar index rose 0.198% and spot gold prices fell -1.16% to $1,930.85 an ounce.
-The S&P 500, the Nasdaq and MSCI's global equity benchmark all set new intraday highs, though the Nasdaq closed lower.
+The dollar index rose 0.183%, spot gold prices fell -1.15% to $1,930.95 an ounce while advancing shares outnumbered declining stocks on Wall Street.
+The S&P 500, the Nasdaq and MSCI's global equity benchmark all set new intraday highs, though the Nasdaq later turned lower.

-Stocks also rose on news that Abbott Laboratories won U.S. marketing authorization for a COVID-19 portable antigen test that can deliver results in 15 minutes and will sell for $5.
-Abbott shares rose 7.9%.

 "The market will probably take some time to digest the implications," said Nancy Davis, chief investment officer at Quadratic Capital Management LLC in Greenwich, Connecticut.